nfdi4health/nfdi4health-knowledge-base/README.md

 ## License

 Unless otherwise stated, the content of this Knowledge Base is made available under a CC-BY 4.0 license.
-The underlying software and technical components are provided under an MIT license this is inlined with the NFDI4Health Publication policy
+The underlying software and technical components are provided under an MIT license.
+This is inlined with the NFDI4Health [Publication policy](https://zenodo.org/records/6257742)

 This Knowledge Base is adapted from RDMkit (ELIXIR Europe), and appropriate attribution is maintained in accordance with the original licensing terms.